drBenway/pixi-vn-wiki/start/canvas-tickers.md

 For rotating a canvas component you can use the `RotateTicker` class.
 This ticker will edit the `rotation` property to rotate the canvas component.

-`RotateTicker` have a constructor that takes the a object with the following properties:
+`RotateTicker` have a constructor that takes following properties:

+* `props`: the properties of the shake effect.
+The properties are:
   * `speed` (Optional): is a number that represents the speed of the rotation.
   * `clockwise` (Optional): is a boolean that represents the direction of the rotation.
 If `true`, the rotation will be clockwise, otherwise it will be counterclockwise.
   * `speedProgression` (Optional): in case the rotation needs to increase/decrease in speed over time, this property can be used.
 You can read more about it [here](#speed-progression-property).
   * `startOnlyIfHaveTexture` (Optional): is a boolean that represents if the animation should start only if the canvas component have a texture not empty.
 If `true` and the canvas component not have a texture, the animation will not edit the `rotation` property, but will be executed.
 You can read more about it [here](#start-only-if-have-texture-property).
   * `aliasToRemoveAfter` (Optional): is a string[] that contains the aliases of the [canvas component](/start/canvas-components) that will be removed after the movement.
 You can read more about it [here](#alias-to-remove-after-property).
   * `tickerAliasToResume` (Optional): in case you want to continue some tickers that were previously paused, you can pass the aliases of the canvas components that have the tickers to be resumed.
 You can read more about it [here](#ticker-alias-to-resume-property).
+* `duration` (Optional): the maximum duration of the ticker in seconds.
+* `priority` (Optional): the priority of the ticker.

 :::tabs
 == startLabel.ts